KhronosGroup/glTF/specification/2.0/README.md

 ### Metal BRDF

 The metallic reflection is modeled as a GGX microfacet BRDF with Schlick Fresnel term to configure the complex index of refraction via the `baseColor` of the material.
 The microfacet model lacks multiple scattering, resulting in high energy-loss with increased roughness.
 Accurate models to simulate multiple scattering are costly to compute.
-[Kulla and Conty (2017): Revisiting Physically Based Shading at Imageworks](https://blog.selfshadow.com/publications/s2017-shading-course/imageworks/s2017_pbs_imageworks_slides_v2.pdf) introduces an easy approximation of the effect that does not violate the mathematical properties of a BRDF and, thus, can be used in unbiased ray tracing and real-time rasterizatiom.
+[Kulla and Conty (2017): Revisiting Physically Based Shading at Imageworks](https://blog.selfshadow.com/publications/s2017-shading-course/imageworks/s2017_pbs_imageworks_slides_v2.pdf) introduces an easy approximation of the effect that does not violate the mathematical properties of a BRDF and, thus, can be used in unbiased ray tracing and real-time rasterization.

 ```
 metal_brdf =